-In order to understand what an MS exacerbation is, you must first know the symptoms of MS. One of the most common symptoms of MS is a feeling of numbness or tingling in your arms and/or legs.
+In order to understand what an MS exacerbation is, you first need to know the symptoms of MS. One of the most common symptoms of MS is a feeling of numbness or tingling in your arms or legs.

 Other symptoms can include: